San Pellegrino University Foundation: Academics

 FUSP offers an undergraduate program in Cultural Mediation at the Scuola Superiore per Mediatori Linguistici (SSML) in Misano Adriatico.

 The degree program operates on a semester-based academic calendar, with its fall semester running from October to December and its spring semester running from mid-February to early May.
 All alumni must take English as their first language and can then add up to two languages to their curriculum.
 Languages include Russian, Spanish, German, French, Chinese, Brazilian Portuguese and Arabic.
 Core modules also include General Linguistics, Italian Linguistics, Translation Theory, Elements of Economics, Geography, and Law.
 There is an entry-level writing test in English and Italian prior to enrollment.
 Exam sessions take place in January, May–June, and September–October.

 Since 1987, SSML has actively participated in the Erasmus Programme.
 In 2014, FUSP inaugurated a separate branch of SSML located in Fasano (Brindisi), and in 2013, the SSML of Vicenza also joined the foundation.

-Eugene Nida Library and Archives

-The Eugene A. Nida Archives are a gift from Elena Nida, his wife.
-The Archives include books, personal papers, correspondence, his writings and lectures, and the most comprehensive bibliography of his work.
-In addition, memorabilia from his long years of scholarship which were in his Brussels and Madrid residences where he resided with Elena are included.
-Simply stated Nida had a long and enormously productive life that impacted many across the globe.

-Eugene A. Nida (11 November 2014 – 25 August 2011) transformed several dimensions of the enterprise of understanding and doing translation.
-Nida understood that there was no simple way to bring the expressions, words, and culture of one language into the expressions, words, and culture surrounding another language.
-He led 20th and 21st century translation theory in understanding and demonstrating that a single word or phrase from one language cannot "live" in another language by simply translating word for word.
-Words and phrases, whether written or spoken, modern or ancient, live in complex cultural surroundings.
-Translation is an act of care that struggles to bring understanding between two linguistic contexts.
-The road between them is a two-way street.

-Nida’s contributions were to translation theory; the teaching of the theory and practice of real life translation, and the pedagogy of translation.
-He knew the way to bring translation alive for all levels of students from native speakers with little theoretical training to post-doctoral researchers steeped in theory, and sometimes with little practice of real translation.

-The Eugene A. Nida Archives are housed at the Fondazione Unicampus San Pellegrino in Misano, Italy.
-The Archives will provide generations of translators and translation theorists with a growing wealth of data to continue to better understand translation.

-Nida said in one of his early books: